Manny-Munoz/GNS3-Networking-Project/readme.md

 This project is for educational and personal use.
 The Cisco IOS images and the operating systems used have their own licenses.

 ---

-> For more details, see the `configuracion_routers.txt` file and the visual diagram in the `diagramas/` folder.